psaikido/hugle.uk/content/prose/thesium/020-conspiracy.md

 She looked over the young man in his crisp uniform as he stepped out of the skein of light to the door.
 He shook hands with a very awkward looking fellow with weird hair, ginger, wavy and diagonal, but upwards. *How do you do that?*
-He clutched a satchel to his bosom.
+He clutched a satchel to his chest.
 He panted and shuffled into the envelope, the purple light scanning over him as he stepped inside.

 Maya saw Doug's eyes widen behind his thick glasses when she stood to shake his